Consensys/besu-native-ec/README.md

 This needs to be done only once.

 ## Building
-To build the library and execute the test execute
+To compile the library after any changes and execute the test execute
 ```
 ./build.sh
 ```